 Note: To use WebLab the user must contact the LIS Manager for a Username and Password.
 Generic logons/sharing of passwords is not permitted.
-Accessing of test results are auditable to the username utilised on the Web Brower.
+Accessing of test results are auditable to the username utilised on the Web Browser.
+It is the responsibility of the user to ensure their password is kept up to date.

-1.18.2 Healthlink
+1.23.2 Healthlink